Welcome to the Domke Group

 Electrochemical Surface Science

-To achieve this aim, we develop and employ state-of-the-art in situ and operando nearfield and nonlinear spectro-microscopies that provide unique insights into the electronic, geometric and chemical properties of (bio)molecules at condensed/liquid interfaces and in the presence of strong electromagnetic fields, i.e. an (interfacial) potential and flowing charges.
-Exploiting the extreme time- and spatial resolution of these experimental approaches, we set out ot answer fundamental questions about molecular interactions, structure and chemical reactivity and their interrelation with charge transfer, redox behaviour and interfacial potentials.
-The knowledge gained from our research provides a rational basis for green and economic design and fabrication of electro-active (bio)materials for improved chemical and energy conversion devices of future industrial and societal relevance.
+To achieve this aim, we develop and employ state-of-the-art in situ and operando nearfield and nonlinear spectro-microscopies that provide unique insights into the electronic, geometric and chemical properties of 2D or 3D solid/liquid (catalyst) interfaces under realistic conditions, i.e. at room temperature and often in the presence of an (interfacial) potential and flowing charges.
+Exploiting the extreme time- and spatial resolution of these experimental approaches, we set out ot answer fundamental questions aboutactive site structure and reactivity, molecular (e.g. reactant, solvent, linker) interaction and conversion, and their interrelation with charge transfer, redox behaviour and interfacial potentials.
+The unique knowledge gained from our research connects nanoscale behaviour to macroscopic material properties and thus provides a rational basis for the economic and ecologically friendly design and (nano)engineering of functional interfaces for improved chemical and energy conversion devices of future industrial and societal relevance.